 Student Maths And Stats Help – SMASH – is a peer-support programme to help students with mathematics, statistics and quantitative skills that they need for their studies.
 It’s open to students from any discipline.
 Students can come to the library drop-in centres and get help from a peer assistant with the maths and statistics needed in their own disciplines.

 This service is mainly aimed at non-mathematics students.
 Mathematics and Statistics students are recommended to use mathAssist instead.

 When and Where: help is available in the University libraries as part of the study and learning drop-ins programme.
-See here for the times and locations.
+See here for times and places.

 - Reading packs - reading material for prerequisite knowledge